vendia/blog/posts/2021-02-17-multiregion-serverless-apps.md

 ## Querying Data

 Recall that when we created our Uni, we seeded it with data from the `initial-state.json` file.
 Let's go ahead and query that initial data, which is stored in every node in our uni.
-First, click on the 'Open GraphQL Explorer' in the Vendia Share web application for the `` node and list all of the Temperatures stored in the uni:
+First, click on the 'Open GraphQL Explorer' in the Vendia Share web application for the `EwrStation` node and list all of the Temperatures stored in the uni:

 ```graphql
 query listTemperatures {